On this page, Information and links to Transport for NSW web pages and application form. For more information please contact the club registrar.

-Historic and Classic Vehicle Log Book Trial see the following link.
+Historic and Classic Vehicle Log Book Scheme see the following link.

 Note; The log book scheme applies the same to vehicles on the HVS and CVRS.
 Vehicles on this scheme must write all personal and maintenance runs on their log book sheet.
 Club runs are excepted provided you carry proof you are going directly to or from or taking part in a club run.